yentsun/kojo/README.md

 *Subscriber* exports an async function that is **called once** during kojo initialization and is not avalable otherwise.
-It is supposed to have a single subscription to a pub/sub transport subject or module's internal event, or http route and is recommended to be named accordingly.
+It is supposed to have a single subscription to a pub/sub transport subject or services's internal event, or http route and is recommended to be named accordingly.
 For example, `subscribers/internal.user.registered.js`:
 ```js